ori-livson/blog/content/posts/arrow-aus/body/1c-aus.md

 1. If the Liberals were ranked 2<sup>nd</sup> and Labor 3<sup>rd</sup>, Labor ballots by in large flowed to the Greens, pushing the Greens vote past 50% to a victory.

-2. Conversely, if Labor was ranked 2<sup>nd</sup> and the Liberals 3<sup>rd</sup>, the Liberal voter's next preference by in large flowed to Labor vote past 50% to a victory.
+2. Conversely, if Labor was ranked 2<sup>nd</sup> and the Liberals 3<sup>rd</sup>, the Liberal voter's next preference by in large flowed to Labor, pushing the Labor vote past 50% to a victory.

-Case 2 consistently materialised - see Figure 3 for the example of it happening in Melbourne.
+Case 2 materialised several times - see Figure 3 for the electorate of Melbourne.
 As discussed in [Footnote 1](#footnote-1), these two cases aren't the norm in every election.
-However, in 2025, the fact that the Greens vs Labor outcome depended on the Labor vs Liberal outcome proves that Instant Run-Off Voting has a trade-off known as the violation of the **Independence of Irrelevant Alternatives** axiom.
+However, in 2025, the fact that the Greens vs Labor outcome depended on the Labor vs Liberal outcome demonstrates that Instant Run-Off Voting has a trade-off known as the violation of the **Independence of Irrelevant Alternatives** axiom.
 This axiom is the main subject of Arrow's Impossibility Theorem.